FredericGariepy/LighthouseLabs/PKM/W5/D1/RMF/RMF Stage 4 – Assessing Controls (Part One).md

 # RMF Stage 4 – Assessing Controls (Part One)
 - [ ] finish later.

+ Purpose of the Assess Step?
+> the purpose of the Assess step is to determine that selected security and privacy controls are implemented correctly, operate as intended, produce the desired outcome, and meet organizational or system security and privacy requirement

+-    How to develop a security assessment plan
+-    to assess controls as per the security assessment plan

 # Assess stage, you complete four tasks

 1. Develop security assessment plan